Dashboard Member settings

 • raise awareness of the disability or medical condition, or

-• the disability/condition mentioned
+• have the disability/condition mentioned

-• had that disability or condition or
+• had that disability or condition, or

 • is necessary for reasons of substantial public interest, and